wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-remote-connect.md

 1. Start a Windows PowerShell session as an administrator.

-2. Add the device IP address to the client’s trusted hosts by typing:
+2. Add the device IP address to the <!-- deleted by customization client's --><!-- keep by customization: begin --> client’s <!-- keep by customization: end --> trusted hosts by typing:

      `Set-Item wsman:\localhost\Client\TrustedHosts <device_ip> -Concatenate -Force`